danielabar/auth-user-rails-pluralsight/README.md

 gem 'bcrypt'
 ```

 After bcrypt is installed, use `has_secure_password` macro on user model.
-This tells Rails that the password field should be run through bcrypt before being saved in database in field named `password_digest`:
+This tells Rails that the password field should be run through bcrypt before being saved in database in field named `password_digest`.
+See the [docs](https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) for this method.

 ```ruby
 # news/app/models/user.rb